keystonejs/keystone/docs/guides/authentication.md

 Restart your Keystone App once more, and try to visit <http://localhost:3000/admin/users>; you will be presented with the login screen.

 Finally; login with the newly created `User`'s credentials.

-## API access control

-Adding Authentication as above will only enable login to the Admin UI, it _will not_ restrict API access.

-> **Note:** To restrict API access, you must setup [Access control](/docs/guides/access-control.md)